All Kinds of Irises: They're Easy, Dependable, and Bring the Goddess of the Rainbow into Your Garden

 With about 200 different species scattered worldwide, gardeners probably know fewer of these flowers than any other popular group.
 It's all because of the intense interest in just a few of the species, for centuries.
 Today, of course, everything is dominated by our oversized, “bigger is better” passion for the tall Bearded Iris, also called German Iris (Iris germanica) .

 Anyone who studies Greek mythology learns that Iris is the name of the Goddess of the Rainbow, surely one of the best assignments on Olympus.
 And because of the great elegance of the iris bloom, it has been the symbol of monarchs and royal families throughout history.
 In fact, one of the earliest known artworks of an iris is a fresco in King Minos' palace on the Greek Island of Crete.
 The palace dates from 2100 BC.

 Of course, the most famous royal use of the iris as a symbol of power and position was that of the Bourbon Kings of France, including Louis XIV.
 The iris was adapted on royal banners as the “Fleur de Lys”, the elegant, three-sectioned symbol that disappeared from the French flag with their Revolution, but is still quite common in the decorative arts.
-In fact, today it still proudly adorns the beautiful flag of the French-founded Province of Quebec in Canada, shown at right.
+In fact, today it still proudly adorns the beautiful flag of the French-founded Province of Quebec in Canada.